 Apparently, we also feel more comfortable talking to robot therapists than human ones.
 A 2014 study on a similar therapy bot found that participants who thought they were talking to a robot therapist were more likely to disclose what was really bothering them and have a productive therapy session.

 When the participants were told that humans were behind the virtual therapist with a human face, they would clam up and show less signs of sadness.
 We feel less judged when we think it’s only a computer on the other side, researchers concluded.

 But significant ethical and privacy hurdles remain for therapy chat bots to go mainstream.
 WoeBot promises that a “human may never see what you type” but that’s not a promise it can keep.
 WoeBot is not a licensed medical provider bound by the Health Insurance Portability and Accountability Act to keep your medical information private.
 Although WoeBot will anonymize its users, Facebook can still read the content of your messages and know exactly who you are.

 When therapy and technology collide, it also inevitably leads to ethical minefields.
-Therapists on the Talkspace app are unable to report patients to authorities when they discuss dangerous situations due to the app’s anonymity.
+As reported by The Verge, therapists on the Talkspace app are not always able to report patients to authorities when they discuss dangerous situations due to the app’s anonymity.

 So talk about your feelings with a therapy bot if it helps you work through problems.
 But know that for better or worse, a bot is not the only one listening in.

 CORRECTION (11/27/17): This article originally contained an imprecise description of the ability of therapists on the Talkspace app to report patients to authorities.